Every 4 minutes, one person is diagnosed with a blood cancer

 1 in 3 people may benefit from stem cell regenerative medicine therapy

 For the diseases listed above, and many others, stem cell therapies offer the greatest potential for a cure.
-Privately banking your baby's umbilical cord blood and cord tissue stem cells ensures that this precious resource will be readily available should a stem cell transplant be needed to save a family member’s life.
+Privately banking your baby's cord blood and umbilical cord tissue stem cells ensures that this precious resource will be readily available to you should a stem cell transplant be needed to save a family member’s life.

 1 The Leukemia & Lymphoma Society.
 (August 19, 2010).
 Facts & Statistics.
 Retrieved September 2, 2010, from http://www.leukemia-lymphoma.org/all_page?item_id=12486